Particular/docs.particular.net/samples/scaleout/senderside/sample.md

 Start the solution with all the console applications (`Server1`, `Server2`, `Client`) as startup applications.

-In the `Client` console, press enter a few times to generate message load.
-This results in both the `Server1` and `Server2` consoles processing the generated message load in an alternating fashion.
-This is because the messages are sent in a round-robin fashion to `Server1` and `Server2` by the client using the [sender-side distribution feature](/transports/msmq/sender-side-distribution.md).
+In the `Client` console, press enter a few times to generate messages.
+This results in both the `Server1` and `Server2` consoles processing the generated messages in an alternating fashion.
+This is because the messages are sent in a round-robin way to `Server1` and `Server2` by the client using the [sender-side distribution feature](/transports/msmq/sender-side-distribution.md).